clementgallet/libTAS/README.md

 * `libtar0`, `zlib1g`

 Installing with the debian package will install all the required packages as well.
 The ffmpeg API used in the software is quite recent (> 3.2) so it is possible you will need to update your ffmpeg libraries.

+If you don't have a Linux system beforehand, an easy way is to use a virtual machine to run the system.
+Grab a virtualization software (e.g. VirtualBox) and a Linux distribution (e.g. Ubuntu) whose architecture matches a supported architecture of the game you want to run (in most cases amd64, sometimes only i386 is available).
+Note for Ubuntu users that you need a recent version (17.10 minimum).

 ## Compile